Aetas/justadd.coffee/jekyll/_posts/2016-06-20-Why-Jekyll.md

 search for a blog-like platform that isn't a blog.
 Bootsrapt themes -> drupal -> jekyll

 Day[9] about just fucking doing it.
 Maybe a full Ruminate post.

 Don't make more posts without finishing the previous ones, Derek.
+^ Too late.